Lithium naphthalenide: Preparation and properties

 The compound is prepared by stirring the metallic lithium with naphthalene in an ethereal solvent, usually as tetrahydrofuran or dimethoxyethane.
 The resulting salt is dark green.
 The reaction of naphthalene with lithium can be accelerated by sonication.
 Methods for assaying lithium naphthalene have been developed as well.
-The anion is a radical, giving a strong EPR signal near g = 2.0.
+As a radical, its solutions show a strong EPR signal near g = 2.0.
 Its deep green color arises from absorptions at 463, 735 nm.

 Several solvates of lithium naphthalene have been characterized by X-ray crystallography.
 The effects are subtle, the outer pair of HC–CH bonds contract by 3 pm and the other nine C–C bonds elongate by 2–3 pm.
 Net: reduction weakens the bonding.

 Reactions

-Redox
+Reductant

 With a reduction potential near −2.5 V versus the normal hydrogen electrode, the naphthalene radical anion is a strong reducing agent.
+Lithium naphthalene has often been used to cleave carbon-heteroatom bonds.

 Protonation

 The anion is strongly basic, and a typical degradation pathway involves reaction with water and related protic sources such as alcohols.
-These reactions afford dihydronaphthalene:
+These reactions give dihydronaphthalene: